 With most trees, you can measure the circumference of the trunk or count the number of rings to determine its age.
-Because bamboo is a grass, not a tree, tracking and identifying the age of a bamboo stalk can be tricky.
+Because bamboo is a grass, not a tree, tracking and identifying the bamboo age by its stalk can be tricky.

 Bamboo stalks grow the most during the first year, reaching their full size early on in life and gradually maturing over the next few years.
 While it’s hard to know the exact age of bamboo stalks, there are a few ways to estimate their general age and maturity.
 The key to determining the age of your bamboo is to inspect the stalks themselves.